yusufozturk/panther/docs/gitbook/analysis/run-time.md

   - requests==2.23.0
 ```

-Alternatively, you can override the runtime libraries by attaching a Lambda layer in the `panther_config.yml`:
+Alternatively, you can override the runtime libraries by attaching a custom Lambda layer in the `panther_config.yml`:

 ```yaml
 BackendParameterValues: